Microsoft Fiscal Year 2017 Fourth Quarter Earnings Conference Call

 And it turns out that it’s helpful to think about it that way, both for customers who are rationalizing their portfolios

-forward looking new workloads.
-If you look at some of the most exciting things that are happening in the cloud
+looking new workloads.
+If you look at some of the most exciting things that are happening in the cloud it is

-it is cloud applications that actively require an edge.
-Azure IoT and Azure Stack are becoming the runtimes
+cloud applications that actively require an edge.
+Azure IoT and Azure Stack are becoming the runtimes of the

-of the edge, where you do need not only the ability to do compute and storage, but to run the AI inference at the
+edge, where you do need not only the ability to do compute and storage, but to run the AI inference at the edge.

-a migration to some public cloud to really thinking of this as a real future distributed computing infrastructure
+migration to some public cloud to really thinking of this as a real future distributed computing infrastructure and

 revenue will fluctuate, based on what the macro is and these transitions and mix shifts.